chenshuiluke/CortexDictionary/README.md

 [![Get it on Google Play](https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=org.nativescript.CortexDictionary)

-# Running
+# Running/Running

+1. Run `sudo npm install -g nativescript`
+2. `cd` into the repo directory and run `npm install`
-After you install the nativescript CLI and all other basic requirements, like the Android Sdk, you'll need to configure your environment variables.
+3. After you install the nativescript CLI and all other basic requirements, like the Android Sdk, you'll need to configure your environment variables.

 To do so, just create two files `app/environment/environment.prod.ts` and `app/environment/environment.ts` and give them both the following content: